How the Trump Dossier and the Syrian Crisis caused Russiagate

 U.S. intelligence agencies do not need further approval from Trump, and officials said that he would have to issue a countermanding order to stop it.
 The officials said that they have seen no indication that Trump has done so.

-Putting aside the lack of morality and utter illegality of this measure, the Russians of course know all about it if only because former Vice-President Biden, former US President Obama, and now the Washington Post, have been able to resist the temptation to brag about it.
+Putting aside the lack of morality and utter illegality of this measure, the Russians of course know all about it if only because former Vice-President Biden, former US President Obama, and now the Washington Post, have been unable to resist the temptation to brag about it.
 Putin even talked about it with Oliver Stone in the fourth episode of the Putin Interviews.

 The Russians will certainly take both countermeasures and preventative measures in response, though Putin – showing far more discretion than Biden, Obama and the Washington Post – refused to hint what they might be.
 He did however point out to Stone that the structure of the US economy makes it far more vulnerable to cyber attack than the Russian.